Top 3 Examples of UX in Healthcare Apps From Worldwide Companies

 BetterMe Mental Health

-After a short quiz, the app creates a personal meditation plan.
-You’re also free to talk to a professional mental coach using the app’s built-in messenger.
-Several tabs at the bottom allow you to choose activities.
-Each tab contains several courses, even in the free version.
+You can log in without registration and choose one or several goals: improve sleep, reduce stress, cope with anxiety, overcome depression, and even express creativity.
+After a short quiz, the app creates a personal meditation plan, and you can talk to a professional mental coach through the built-in messenger.
+Several tabs at the bottom let you choose activities, and each tab contains several courses, even in the free version.

 Now, let's look at BetterMe Mental Health's UX.